naveen1749/Emily/README.md

 cd Emily

-4) in that folder you can see 3 files firstly you can install requirements.txt
+4) in that folder you can see 3 files firstly you can install requirements.txt using following command

+Chmod 777 requirements.txt
+./requirements.txt

 5) after successfully installation.
 Run the main code with following command

 bash Emily.sh

+Add on your bashrc file to start automatically:

+1) open termux app type following commands:

+cd
+nano ~/.bashrc

+2) its now open a editor page.  copy below text and paste it on your termux app.
+After successfully pasthing save the file pressing CTRL+X and say 'Y' for confirming.

+3) from now your terminal opens emily directly.